Prosaic Abelian Varieties Bad at One Prime: Introduction

 \section{Introduction}

+Neumann \cite{Neu} and Setzer \cite{Set} independently showed that there are elliptic curves over $\Q$ of prime conductor $p$ whose points of order 2 generate a 2-extension of $\Q$ if and only if $p = 17$ or $p$ has the form $p = u^2+64$ for some integer $u$.
+Curiosity about higher dimension led us to the following definition.

 Let $A_{/\Q}$ be an abelian variety with good reduction at 2 and let $A[2]$ be the kernel of multiplication by 2.
-We say that $A$ is {\em prosaic} if it is {\em semistable} and the 2-division field $\Q(A[2])$ is a 2-{\em extension} over $\Q$.
-Being prosaic is an isogeny invariant of abelian varieties.
-In this paper, for primes $p$, we consider abelian varieties $A_{/\Q}$ such that
+We say that $A$ is {\em prosaic} if it is {\em semistable}, with {\em good reduction at $2$} and the 2-division field $\Q(A[2])$ is a 2-{\em extension} of $\Q$.
+These properties are preserved by taking products or quotients and under isogeny by Proposition \ref{IsogenyInvariant}.
+We focus on abelian varieties $A_{/\Q}$ such that